Platte River's energy production

 Current energy production

-This chart provides a near-real-time view of the energy produced by Platte River for delivery to its owner communities of Estes Park, Fort Collins, Longmont and Loveland.
+This chart provides a near-real-time view of the energy produced by Platte River.
 Energy is displayed through megawatts and percentages.
-Refresh your browser to see the latest; data shown is updated every five minutes.
+Data shown will automatically update every 10-15 minutes.

 Generation mix over previous 24 hours

 Energy is displayed in megawatts of production by resource from the previous 24 hours up to the present time.
 When resources are not producing they do not display.
-Refresh your browser to see the latest; data shown is updated every five minutes.
+Data shown will automatically update every 10-15 minutes.

 |Unit name||Fuel type||Net capacity (MW)||Commercial operation||Contract|